This post may contain affiliate links. Please read my disclosure for more info.

 Best Ninja coffee maker: Ninja Hot and Cold Brew System CP307

-- Cold brew coffee and tea: Brew over ice at a lower temperature for smooth, naturally sweet flavor in 10 to 15 minutes
+- COLD BREW: Brew tea or coffee at a lower temperature over ice for smooth, naturally sweet flavor in 10 to 15 minutes.

-- Smart basket recognition: System recognizes basket and displays coffee or tea drink options
+- SMART BASKET RECOGNITION: System recognizes what's in the basket and automatically displays coffee or tea options.

-- 6 brew sizes: Brew anything from a single cup or travel size to a half carafe or full carafe in your coffee maker
+- 6 BREW SIZES: Brew anything from a single cup to an XL cup, travel size, XL travel size, and half or full carafe with your coffee maker.

-- Tea type: Select your tea type and the system knows the temperature and number of steeps needed
+- TEA TYPES: Select your tea type, and the system will know the right temperature and number of steps needed.

 The CP307 is just an amazingly versatile machine.
 To start with, it has all 5 of the Ninja coffee brewing styles: classic, rich, iced, cold brew, and specialty.
 It also has all 5 tea brewing options and a separate tea brewing basket.
 With this machine, you can use any of the 6 brew sizes, from a single cup to a full carafe.